How to Prepare for Homesteading

 Do some research to see what contribution will benefit your family most.
 Once you decide, you can look to see what shelter you will need, along with grazing areas, food needs, and basic supportive care.

 Remember, before you begin, you will need to see if there are any county or neighborhood regulations about what you can and can’t have on your property.
-Some areas don’t allow livestock which may include chicken coops.
+Some areas don’t allow livestock, which may include chicken coops.
+However, many will allow bee hives, which may be a good alternative.

 Prepare Your Homesteading Budget